On the relationship between the theory of cointegration and the theory of phase synchronization: Phase synchronization and the Kuramoto model for interacting oscillators

 In the next step two weakly coupled oscillators with phases $\phi_t^{(1)}$ and $\phi_t^{(2)}$ are called $m:n$ phase synchronized if there exists some constant $\Phi$ (phase shift) and some small $\delta>0$ such that

 holds for all $t$. $m$ and $n$ are integers which are usually known in a practical application.
 The idea behind this definition is that the (rescaled) phases ``stay together'' and do not move arbitrarily far from each other.
-A standard measure for testing for phase synchronization is the phase synchronization index \cite{Mor-2000,Qui-2002} defined through
+A standard statistic for testing the hypothesis ``no phase synchronization'' is the phase synchronization index \cite{Mor-2000,Qui-2002} defined through

-The synchronization index is an estimate of the corresponding theoretical quantity called mean phase coherence.
-It is normalized between $0$ and $1$ where values close to one indicate phase synchronization.
-A value close to 1 is obtained for an almost constant phase difference of $\big|m \phi_{t}^{(1)} - n \phi_{t}^{(2)}\big|$ which has also been observed between two nonidentical chaotic oscillators \cite{Ros-1996}. $R^{2}$ has often been used for testing phase synchronization and there exist several articles where the distribution of $R^{2}$ or other test statistics is approximated by different methods - e.g. with surrogate data.
-The most advanced approach is \cite{Schel-2007} where the distribution of $R^{2}$ under the null hypothesis $R^{2}=0$ is approximated by using two independent stochastic processes.
-In \cite{All-2004a} different tests are presented by using a two sample test setup and by utilizing insights and methods from directional statistics and bootstrap theory.
+The synchronization index has values between $0$ and $1$ where values close to one indicate phase synchronization.
+A value close to 1 is obtained for an almost constant phase difference of $\big|m \phi_{t}^{(1)} - n \phi_{t}^{(2)}\big|$, which can occur even for two nonidentical chaotic oscillators (\cite{Ros-1996}). $\hat{R}^{2}$ has often been used for testing phase synchronization and there exist several articles where the distribution of $\hat{R}^{2}$ or other test statistics is approximated by different methods - e.g. with surrogate data.
+The most advanced approach from a statistical perspective is \cite{Schel-2007} where the distribution of $\hat{R}^{2}$ under the null hypothesis is approximated by using two independent stochastic processes.
+Reviews and comparisons of various phase synchronization measures and tests can be found in \cite{Qui-2002}, \cite{All-2004a}, and \cite{Schel-2007}.